phdenzel/cscs-sshservice-cli/README.md

 In this mode, the script looks by default for `cscs.ch` in the password-store to fetch username and password, and for `otp/cscs.sh` to obtain the OTP code (provided it contains the otpauth URI).
-This way, there is no need to deal with prompts or manually user credential inputs.
+This way, there is no need to deal with prompts or manual user credential inputs.

 If the passwords have been saved in non-default locations in the